Huguenot-Walloon half dollar: Background

 The Huguenots were French Protestants, who were often in conflict with the Catholic majority.
 Many Huguenots fled France in the 16th and 17th centuries, when there was intense persecution of them, most notably in the St. Bartholomew's Day massacre of 1572.
 Among those who fell in the bloodbath that day was the Huguenot military and political leader, Admiral Gaspard de Coligny.

 Many Huguenots who fled France settled in the Netherlands.
 William the Silent was one of the leaders of the Dutch Revolt against Spain.
 He was assassinated in 1584 by Balthasar Gérard, a pro-Spanish zealot.
-There were Protestant Walloons in what is now Belgium.
+There used to be a significant minority of Protestant Walloons in what is now Belgium.
 Some Huguenots and Walloons went elsewhere: on March 29, 1624, the ship Nieuw Nederlandt set out for New Netherland, the Dutch possessions centered on what is now the state of New York; more ships followed.
 They represented a large proportion of the early settlers of the area.
 In 1626, Peter Minuit, the Director General for the Dutch West India Company, famously purchased the island of Manhattan from the Native Americans for goods worth some 60 guilders, often rendered as $24.

 The Huguenot-Walloon New Netherland Commission was established in 1922 under the auspices of the Federal Council of Churches of Christ in America in anticipation of the upcoming anniversary.
 President Warren G. Harding was the honorary president of the commission, and King Albert I of Belgium accepted an honorary chairmanship.
 The commission, led by its chairman, Rev. Dr. John Baer Stoudt, planned an observance for the 300th anniversary of the Nieuw Nederlandt voyage, and sought the issuance of commemorative stamps and coins.
 At the time, commemorative coins were not sold by the government—Congress, in authorizing legislation, designated an organization which had the exclusive right to purchase the coins at face value and vend them to the public at a premium.